HVAC Tips / April 2, 2018

 Getting Your Air Conditioning Ready for Summer

 When the first hints of spring roll around and you start to feel warmth in the air again, you may be ready to turn off your heat and get your air conditioning system up and running again.
 However, before you jump right in and flip that switch, you’ll need to get your HVAC system ready for the warmer seasons.
-Get to know the steps you should take to prepare your heating and air conditioning system.
+Get to know the steps you should take to prepare your heating and air conditioning system and also learn how to conduct regular HVAC maintenance.

 Inspect Your Outdoor Condenser

-One of the first steps you will want to take when you are getting your HVAC system ready for summer is to inspect the outdoor condenser unit.
+One of the first steps you will want to take when you are getting your HVAC system ready for summer is to inspect the outdoor condenser unit, as suggested by SoCal Climate Control.
 Over the course of the winter months, a lot can happen to your outdoor air conditioning unit, especially if it was uncovered.

 For example, dirt and debris can get into the vent and coat the fan.
 Additionally, sticks, leaves, and other debris can build up on and around the condenser.

-You want to remove all of the debris around the unit.
+You want to remove all of the debris around the unit, or professionally get it removed by services like Comfort Zone SC.
 You will also want to spray and wipe down the fan blades to ensure that your system is as clean as possible.

 Check the Outdoor Wiring